jdh8/wbridge5.book/we-open/openings/weak.md

 Weak 2
 ------
-The weak 2 requires 6+ cards or AKxxx for the first two seats, or 5+ cards for the 3rd seat.
+The weak 2 requires 6+ cards for the first two seats, or 5+ cards for the 3rd seat.
+If non-vulnerable, the first two seats can also open a weak 2 with AKxxx or AQJxx.
 The strength requirement is as follows.

 <dl>
   <dt>Vulnerable</dt>